rigbytrash/csRevision/README.md

 <li>A little ammount of text is not scrolled down to, when text is being printed to the screen with the typeweriter effect (check LRPN)</li>

 <li>Some menu items at the bottom are unseeable when everything is expanded.</li>

+<li>When opening and closing the same subform too many times the program crashes.
+This is due to the way the form is disposed of</li>

+<li>The typewriter animation effect will cause a crash when the form is refreshed too quickly mid-animation; this has to do with the wanted text being only half grabbed but the length is still registered as the old one, so an out of bounds error occurs.</li>